Topics

 If it is not clear on the guidance notes as to when the next panel date is for rolling programmes, please contact our Grants team.

-All our funds have different grant levels.
+All our grant programmes have different grant levels.

 Please note that some of our programmes may require additional documentation such as quotations, while others, such as our Micro Grant Programme, may not require a governing document or other items of supporting documentation.
 Please check the guidance notes for all programmes.